sa1if3/online-admission-application-for-colleges/README.md

    - Import ```online-admission.sql``` to your DB.
 This is a much faster alternative to ```php artisan migrate``` and it additionally comes preloaded with seed values.
    - Rename .env.backup to .env
    - Get SMS API from [Pingsms.in](https://github.com/sa1if3/Quickstart-guide-on-sending-SMS-using-API)
+      #### About OTP
+      - Currently Only works on Indian Numbers
+      - To send OTP Queue must be running.
+[Laravel Queue](https://laravel.com/docs/7.x/queues)
+      - To disable OTP Verification simply navigate to your DB and set `Replace default value of admins.where_am_i = 0`
    - Modify the following variables in ```.env``` file according to your configuration
  ```env
  #For Website Header